bennetthermanoff/maker-pass-server/README.md

 ### Configuration

 MakerspaceConfig.ts contains the configuration for the makerspace.
 This includes the name of the makerspace, your ip address, and the port for the server.
 Additonally, it contains questions for the registration form.
 Take a look at the included example.

+### First Time Setup

+When you start the MakerPass, the admin QR code will be displayed, this allows you to register for your makerspace directly as an admin. **Do not share this QR Code.
+In the MakerPass app, there is a User registration QR code that should be posted at your makerspace.**

 ### API